 For more information on current pest pressures or growing conditions, connect with your local extension office.

 ©2019 AMVAC Chemical Corporation is a wholly owned subsidiary of American Vanguard Corporation.
 All rights reserved.
-AMVAC, Bidrin and respective logos are trademarks owned by AMVAC Chemical Corporation.
+AMVAC, Bidrin, Folex and respective logos are trademarks owned by AMVAC Chemical Corporation.

 Bidrin is a restricted use pesticide.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties.
 Please check with your state agency responsible for pesticide registration to ensure registration status.
 All products are EPA registered.